-- When you are editing a braille document, or have the JAWS cursor positioned on the translated line, and you move with the Left Arrow or Right Arrow key, you hear the "braille cell" spoken, rather than hearing the ASCII character (for example in English, you might hear "e d sign" rather than "dollar sign").
+- When you are editing a braille document, or have the JAWS cursor positioned on the translated line for a print document, and you move with the Left Arrow or Right Arrow key, you hear the "braille cell" spoken, rather than hearing the ASCII character (for example in English, you might hear "e d sign" rather than "dollar sign").

 - The above type of keyboard echo is also available for keyboard entry in a braille document, be it 6-key entry or not; you can choose this with the Alt+P toggle.

 - You can set JAWS so that when you are editing a braille document, and you read a line or move to a new line, JAWS speaks the back translation of the line; you can choose this with the Alt+U toggle.
 Reading the back translation is the default setting.